A great question came into the “Ask the Broker” inbox this morning:

 2. Visit in the early part (?) of the year and choose

 3. Get all the paperwork done so we can close and move-in when we arrive in May/June, we chose Sky Van Lines serving Pahrump, NV to help us move to our new place.

 From reading your website, It seems like this would rule out everything but a traditional sale.

-Will this work or could too many things go wrong and would you advice to rent and look around while in the area.
+Will this work or could too many things go wrong and would you advice us to look for two bedroom apartments in the area before buying a home?
 Any information you can provide would be helpful.

 First, thanks for the kind words.
 I’m glad you find this a useful and entertaining place!